 Yes, I am integrated to a certain extent but not completely.
 I still do not “feel” Indian!
 That also may play a role.

-What are your views on the work culture in India, in your industry and overall?
+What are your views on the work culture for expats in India, in your industry and overall?

 What do you do when you’re not working?

 Well, mostly self-growth.
 I’m currently learning videography, in hopes to get good views on YouTube and social media in the future.
 I also have an interest in business and personal brands.
 As for hobbies, I love photography, food and travelling.